drewrisinger/artiq/doc/manual/management_system.rst

 1. The **preparation** stage, that pre-fetches and pre-computes any data that necessary to run the experiment.
 Users may implement this stage by overloading the :meth:`~artiq.language.environment.Experiment.prepare` method.
 It is not permitted to access hardware in this stage, as doing so may conflict with other experiments using the same devices.
 2. The **running** stage, that corresponds to the body of the experiment, and typically accesses hardware.
 Users must implement this stage and overload the :meth:`~artiq.language.environment.Experiment.run` method.
 3. The **analysis** stage, where raw results collected in the running stage are post-processed and may lead to updates of the parameter database.
-This stage may be implemented by overloading the :meth:`~artiq.language.environment.Experiment.analyze` method.
+This stage may be implemented by overriding the :meth:`~artiq.language.environment.Experiment.analyze` method.

 .. note:: Only the :meth:`~artiq.language.environment.Experiment.run` method implementation is mandatory; if the experiment does not fit into the pipelined scheduling model, it can leave one or both of the other methods empty (which is the default).